|

 generation delivers 1 Petabit per second of bisection bandwidth (that

 is, the bandwidth between two parts of the network).
 That’s enough to allow 100,000 servers to talk to each other at 10GB/s each.
+Google’s technical lead for networking, Amin Vahdat, notes that the

 overall network control stack “has more in common with Google’s